 “You are a true friend, Cass,” Tom tells her.

-“When everyone got to the well the lantern was gone, it had been moved and placed on the end of the flimsy dock.
-I tried to stop the group from rushing the dock, but just about everyone was on it when we all went crashing into the fast moving river.
-Everyone except one of the girls made it back to the shoreline.
+“When everyone got to the well the lantern was missing!
+Within seconds someone pointed to the rickety dock and the whole group rushed to the glowing lantern drawing us to the end of the dock.
+All warnings about the dock were ignored as we crowded around the winner who held the lantern high in the air.
+The wind whipped just as the wood beneath our feet groaned and dock buckled.
+All went crashing into the fast moving river.
+We all made it back to the shoreline except one girl.
 There was panic and pandemonium, then emergency vehicles and search lights, but all to no avail her body was never found.
 The next few weeks were a blur.
 I had lacerated my arm when the dock crashed into the water, and could not attend the funeral.
 The whole town was in mourning.
 I was to blame for the tragedy.
 I lost every friend I had.
 When I returned to school weeks later I was ignored.
 I don’t know how that lantern got on the dock.
 I wouldn’t do that to my friends or anyone.
 Everything was different, and no one seemed to listen.”

 “Cass it was an accident, you are not to blame,” Tom tells her.